 - Application type: OAMP + Media + Control

-- IP address: 192.168.0.1 with prefix length 24 (i.e., subnet mask 255.255.255.0)
+- IP address: 192.168.0.2 with prefix length 24 (i.e., subnet mask 255.255.255.0)

+- Default gateway: 192.168.0.1

 - Name: "Voice"

 - VLAN ID: 1

-For configuring Quality of Service (QoS), see "Configuring the QoS Settings" on page 102.
+For configuring Quality of Service (QoS), see 'Configuring the QoS Settings' on page 111.
 Complementing the Multiple Interface table is the IP Routing table, which allows you to define static routing rules for non-local hosts/subnets.
-For more information, see "Configuring the IP Routing Table" on page 99.
+For more information, see 'Configuring the IP Routing Table' on page 108.

-- For more information on HA and configuring the Maintenance interface, see Configuring High Availability on page 287. - To configure firewall rules (access list) for allowing or blocking packets received from specific IP network interfaces, see "Configuring Firewall Settings" on page 115. - The Multiple Interface table can also be configured using the table ini file parameter, InterfaceTable (see "Networking Parameters" on page 387).
+- For more information on HA and configuring the Maintenance interface, see Configuring High Availability on page 339. - To configure firewall rules (access list) to allow or block packets received from specific IP network interfaces, see 'Configuring Firewall Settings' on page 125. - The Multiple Interface table can also be configured using the table ini file parameter, InterfaceTable (see 'Networking Parameters' on page 439).